RNA-targeting small molecule drugs: Origins

 David Wilson and David Draper were the first to suggest that RNA structures could be targeted by small molecules.
 They hypothesized that RNA could be "druggable" by targeting the 3D structure in the same way as protein 3D structures are used as drug targets and furthered the idea that targeting RNA could be used to treat diseases.
-Czanik and co-workers at Parke Davis completed a screen on HIV Tat.
+Czarnik and co-workers at Parke-Davis completed a screen on HIV Tat.
 They found multiple small molecule inhibitors of the HIV-1 Tat—TAR system that recognized the bulge, lower stem, or loop region of the TAR RNA.
 One of the compounds discovered, 2,4,5,6-tetraaminoquinozaline, binds to the loop region of TAR, downregulates cellular Tat transactivation, and ultimately inhibits HIV-1 replication.

 The use of aminoglycosides, while an early start to RNA-targeting, came with some challenges.
 These molecules were only modestly selective and showed unfavorable toxicity levels at relevant therapeutic concentrations.
 As another strategy for targeting RNA, antisense oligonucleotides were developed which have been pushed forward through the clinic for several diseases.
 By this principle, if one can identify an RNA involved in disease then the sequence can be used to design a complementary antisense oligonucleotide, and that agent can be introduced into cells to treat the disease.
 But, this approach in its basic form has been met with several challenges.
 The most obvious are their large size and propensity to degradation by nucleases.
 In order for cellular RNA to be effective it must enter the cells intact.
 While backbone modifications to antisense oligonucleotides in order to prevent nuclease degradation have been shown to work, this approach is still somewhat limited.
 Small molecules may present a better way to target RNA and subsequently DNA because they can be designed to be more "drug-like" and have a better chance of reaching their target, most by oral administration.
 For this reason, there is an emerging interest in designing and discovering small molecules to target RNA secondary and tertiary structures to ultimately treat new diseases.